open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 {% highlight python %}
 set duration "495"
-set description "Displays stimuli" draw image 0 0 "gaze_[gaze_cue].png" scale=1 center=1 show_if="always"
+draw image 0 0 "gaze_[gaze_cue].png" scale=1 center=1 z_index=0 show_if="always"
 {% endhighlight %}

-Click the 'Apply and close script editor' button at the top right to apply your changes to the script and return to the regular item controls.
+Click the 'Apply' button at the top right to apply your changes to the script and return to the regular item controls.
 You will see a message saying that one object is not shown, because it is defined using variables.
 Don't worry, it will be shown during the experiment!

 <div class='info-box' markdown='1'>